Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- In four matchups against the Buccaneers, Stafford averaged 185.2 passing yards per game, 97.3 yards below his over/under in Sunday's game.
+- Stafford's 185.2 passing yards per game in four matchups against the Buccaneers are 95.3 less than yards than his over/under in Sunday's game.

-- Stafford threw a touchdown pass two times over those games against the Buccaneers, and threw multiple TD passes against them once.
+- Stafford has two multi-TD games over those outings against the Buccaneers, and threw multiple TD passes against them in one matchup.

 - Note: Stafford's stats vs. Buccaneers date back to 2016.

-- The 255.7 yards per game the Buccaneers are allowing through the air makes them the NFL's 22nd-ranked pass defense.
+- The Buccaneers have the NFL's 22nd-ranked pass defense this season, giving up 255.7 yards per game through the air.

-- The Buccaneers have allowed 26 touchdowns through the air (1.5 per game).
-They are 13th in the league in that category.
+- The Buccaneers have conceded 26 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Cardinals, Stafford completed 76.5 percent of his passes for 202 yards, while throwing two touchdowns.
+- In last week's outing against the Cardinals, Stafford racked up yards while completing 76.5 percent of his passes, tossing two touchdowns.

-- He also tacked on 22 yards on six carries while rushing for one touchdown.
+- Stafford tacked on 22 yards on six carries while rushing for one touchdown.

-- Over his last three games, Stafford has collected 749 passing yards (249.7 yards per game) while going 60-for-84 (71.4% completion percentage) and throwing seven touchdowns and four interceptions.
+- Stafford has thrown for 749 passing yards over his last three games (249.7 per game) and has a 71.4% completion percentage (60-of-84), throwing seven touchdown passes with four interceptions.

-- He's added 21 rushing yards on seven carries and one rushing touchdown, averaging 7.0 yards per game.
+- He has tacked on 21 rushing yards on seven carries with one touchdown, averaging 7.0 yards per game.

 Stafford's Los Angeles Teammates